viebel/cljs-analysis-cache/README.md

 For #2, you need to:

-0. `cd cache`
+1. `cd cache`

+2. add the new dependency in `project.clj`

-1. run `lein deps`
+3. run `lein deps`

-2. open lumo/planck with the appropriate cache folder and class path:
+4. open lumo/planck with the appropriate cache folder and class path:

 ```bash
 export cp=`lein classpath`
 planck -k . -c $cp
 ```

-3. inside lumo, you need to require your namespaces, and the cache will be stored under `docs/cache-cljs` e.g.:
+5. inside lumo, you need to require your namespaces, and the cache will be stored under `docs/cache-cljs` e.g.:

 ```bash
 cljs.user=> (require 'clojure.test.check)
 ```

-4. commit `/cache` to master branch
+6. commit `/cache` to master branch

-5. push master branch
+7. push master branch